 Over the next two years, the name was shortened to the Vail Foundation.
 Then, in December 1983, the name was officially changed to the Vail Valley Foundation in order to “reflect the scope of activities within the Foundation that are directed at the entire Vail Valley area.”

-Since those early days, the Vail Valley Foundation has continued to develop and produce programs, events and projects, all in support of the organization’s mission to enhance and sustain the quality of life in the Vail Valley by providing leadership in the arts, athletics, and education.
+Since those early days, the Vail Valley Foundation has continued to develop and produce programs, events and projects, all in support of the organization’s mission to enhance the quality of life in the Vail Valley by through arts, athletics, and education.

-The events, venues and programs that have developed from those efforts create lifelong connections between all who partake and have become a significant part what makes the Vail Valley such a special place to be.
+The events, venues and programs that have developed from those efforts are the essence of community, and together with our supporters, volunteers, patrons and donors, we create lifelong connections between all who all who take part, creating the core of what makes the Vail Valley such a special place to be.

 Vail Dance Festival